Starlink: Satellite hardware

 In February 2015, SpaceX asked the FCC to consider future innovative uses of the Ka-band spectrum before the FCC commits to 5G communications regulations that would create barriers to entry, since SpaceX is a new entrant to the satellite communications market.
 The SpaceX non-geostationary orbit communications satellite constellation will operate in the high-frequency bands above 24 GHz, "where steerable Earth station transmit antennas would have a wider geographic impact, and significantly lower satellite altitudes magnify the impact of aggregate interference from terrestrial transmissions".

 Internet traffic via a geostationary satellite has a minimum theoretical round-trip latency of at least 477 milliseconds (ms; between user and ground gateway), but in practice, current satellites have latencies of 600 ms or more.
 Starlink satellites are orbiting at 1/105 to 1/30 of the height of geostationary orbits, and thus offer more practical Earth-to-satellite latencies of around 25 to 35 ms, comparable to existing cable and fiber networks.
 The system uses a peer-to-peer protocol claimed to be "simpler than IPv6"; it also incorporates native end-to-end encryption.

 Starlink satellites use Hall-effect thrusters with krypton or argon gas as the reaction mass for orbit raising and station keeping.
 Krypton Hall thrusters tend to exhibit significantly higher erosion of the flow channel compared to a similar electric propulsion system operated with xenon, but krypton is much more abundant and has a lower market price.
 SpaceX claims that its 2nd generation thruster using argon has 2.4× the thrust and 1.5× the specific impulse of the krypton fueled thruster.

+Second generation V2 Mini satellites have been deployed since February 2023 : these craft have two solar arrays that are each longer than the single array first generation satellites had and are reported to weigh around 800 kg.
+Future V2 satellites, which are slated to be delivered to orbit with Starship spacecraft, are expected to weigh around 2 000 kg and carry solar arrays measuring 20 meters in length.
+As of August 1 2026, Starlink's satellite hardware fleet consists of 10,895 active units across first- and second-generation hardware types.